Gradstravaganza

 Beyond Google Scholar: Research Tools & Library Hacks, 6:30-7:30pm

-Presenter: Margaret Calkins, Physical Sciences and STEM Data Librarian and Chris Magee, Social Sciences Librarian
+Presenter: Margaret Calkins, Physical Sciences & STEM Data Librarian, Chris Magee, Social Sciences Librarian, University Libraries.

 Tuesday, August 19, 2025; 5:30-7:30pm